cloudmesh-community/hid-sp18-523/paper/paper.md

 Make styling changes in app.css and code logic changes in app.js to build UI and app functionality respectively.

+## Building Responsive App in Domo

+Domo let developers build app that can be displayed on device of any size without losing quality.
+Using the principles of responsive that is design supported by Domo platform developers can build their app that renders perfectly on desktop, tablet and mobile devices.
+Domo use container to render the content of app.
+These container can take any of below four sizes that it supports.
+Full: This is customizable and can be defined in developers app manifest file
+Large: This is defined for displaying rendering content on devices with 460x540px size
+Medium:This is defined for displaying rendering content on devices with 225x250px size
+Small: This is defined for displaying rendering content on devices with 225x105px size

+By default Domo development environment renders app content inside iframe.
+Developers have to open source code of iframe into a new tab which can then be changed in order to test responsiveness of app content.
+Developers have to first create directory structure using manifest only option and then later on add responsive stylesheet, either of third party vendor or custom created css.
+Developer have to add javascript in order to dynamically create layout for placing app content.
+For e.g Row of tiles and grid can be created using java script file.

+Developers have to chose and decide number of tiles depending on the size of the screen content will be rendered when creating custom responsive css.
+Ideally for larger screen 8 tiles are used to fill in a row.
+For Normal desktop 6 and for tablet 4 tiles in a row are ideal.

+@hid-sp18-523-Domo-Responsive

 ## API Authentication

 Security of data that is transmitted over wire is of highest importance